ispeters/async_scope/asyncscope.md

 };
 ```

-A `simple_counting_scope` maintains a count of outstanding operations and goes through several states durings its
+A `simple_counting_scope` maintains a count of outstanding operations and goes through several states during its
 lifetime:

 - unused